WCSCourses/GenEpiLAC2023/Manuals/Web_tools_for_genomic_epidemiology/manual.md

 *Note: you need to sign-up for data-flo and Microreact.
 See instructions in the [Resources](#resources) section.
 Creating your own account will allow you to manage and edit your projects.*

 The reference lab has sent you the culture results on an Excel file called [`lab_results.xlsx`](https://github.com/WCSCourses/GenEpiLAC2023/blob/main/Modules/Web_tools_for_genomic_epidemiology/lab_results.xlsx).
-The lab reported that **2 out of 13** water samples from Ñu Guasú park were positive for *Vibrio cholerae*. **This immediately prompted the closure of the 2 water sources.**
+The lab reported that **2 out of 13** water samples from Ñu Guasú park were positive for *S. sonnei*. **This immediately prompted the closure of the 2 water sources.**

 > Does this confirm that the source of the outbreak was contaminated water from Ñu Guasú park?